contagon/handbook/handbook/6-stake-leadership.md

 * Serve as specialists in the stake’s efforts to improve gospel learning and teaching.
 * Coordinate resource centers in the stake where applicable (see [13.7.2](13-sunday-school.md#1372-resource-center)).
-* Serve on the stake youth leadership committee if invited (see [29.3.10](29-meetings-in-the-church.md#29310-ao-stake-youth-leadership-committee-meeting)).

 ### 6.7.2 Stake Young Men Presidency